Hema-Arularasi/Game-Sphere/README.md

 3. Run the Game1.py file.
 ## Installation
-Make sure you have the required dependencies installed for each game. pip install kivy pip install pygame
+Make sure you have the required dependencies installed for each game.
+1.pip install kivy
+2.pip install pygame